ibracorp/authelia/README.md

 		- Turn ON: Cache Assets, Block Common Exploits
 	- SSL:
 		- Request new SSL certificate
-		- Turn ON: Force SSL, HTTP/2 Support, HSTS Enabled (if using, i.e. on in Cloudflare)
+		- Turn ON: Force SSL, HTTP/2 Support, HSTS Enabled (if using, i.e. in Cloudflare)
 		- Email address: used to create Let’s Encrypt cert.
 		- Select I Agree and Save.
 **REMINDER**: after this is successful, return to Cloudflare and turn the proxy against auth.example.com back ON, or your server IP will be public.